ozdemirht/py_claude_prompt_eng/Readme.md

 <li>AntrophicPrompt: This should accumulate messages and should be an abstraction for a prompt eventually with a better name.
 </ul>

-There is no concern with separation of duties because TestSuiteGenerator and PromptOutputGrader uses the same Claude model ().
+There is no concern with **separation of duties** because TestSuiteGenerator and PromptOutputGrader uses the same Claude model (claude-3-5-haiku-latest).

 Another approach is to state prompt refinement as an optimization problem